-If you contradict your first guess, you may decide this someone you can easily spend time with and continue to date.
-Or you may find more anecdotes showing unreliability, which helps you decide relationship styles are incompatible.
+If you contradict your first guess, you may decide this is someone you can easily spend time with and continue to date.
+Or you may find more anecdotes showing unreliability, which helps you decide whether relationship styles are incompatible.
 Taking small steps gives you more confidence in your final decision.

 A – Attain distance before deciding.